MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/mobile-tutorial.md

 ## How to resolve error messages

-Throughout the tutorial or during the call, technicians may be prompted that they have "**lost tracking**" because Dynamics 365 Remote Assist has not adequately detected their surroundings or surfaces.
-In this case, technicians will be unable to place any mixed reality annotations until their surfaces are detected.
-Let's look at a few ways technicians can better track their environment.
+Throughout the tutorial or during the call, you may see a message that says you've lost tracking because Dynamics 365 Remote Assist has not adequately detected your surroundings or surfaces.
+In this case, you won't be able to place mixed-reality annotations until your surfaces are detected.
+Here are a few tips on to help you bettter track your environment.

 > [!NOTE]
-> Remote collaborators won't be able to place mixed reality annotations when the technician has lost tracking.
+> Remote collaborators won't be able to place mixed-reality annotations in your shared spaced if you lose tracking.

 1. Move your device from **side-to-side** to better detect your surroundings or surfaces.